-The Program Contracting Officer (PCO) is responsible for the solicit offers, negotiation, development, award, oversight, modifications and closeout of any contract that are entered into on behalf of the government for their organization.
+The Procuring Contracting Officer (PCO) is responsible for the solicit offers, negotiation, development, award, oversight, modifications, and closeout of any contract that is entered into on behalf of the government for their organization.
 They work closely with legal to make sure all contracts and agreements adhere to all federal and DoD policy and regulations and contain all Contract Essential Elements.
-They also work closely with the Program Manager (PM) when developing Request for Proposals (RFP), Statement of Work (SOW) and executing Source Selections.
-Only the PCO acting within their delegated authority are empowered to execute a contract on behalf of the Government.
+They also work closely with the Program Manager (PM) when developing Request for Proposals (RFP), Statement of Work (SOW), and executing Source Selections.
+Only the PCO acting within their delegated authority is empowered to execute a contract on behalf of the Government.

 - Planning of a procurement

 Contracting involves many tasks and activities.
 All these tasks and activities have to conform to the standards set by the FAR, DFARS, DoD policy, Milestone Decision Authority (MDA), and local guidance.
 A number of the main tasks and activities in the contracting process are:

 - Contracting Strategy (contained in the Acquisition Strategy)

 - Request for Proposal (RFP)

 - Contractor Performance Report (CPR)